openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       :term:`PACKAGES` variable lists the packages
       generated by a recipe.

-      To use the ``FILES`` variable, provide a package name override that identifies the resulting package.
+      To use the :term:`FILES` variable, provide a package name override that identifies the resulting package.
 Then, provide a space-separated list of files or paths that identify the files you want included as part of the resulting package.
 Here is an example::